qpalzmz112/Text2Lego/README.md

 - make Lego design generation more robust - as of now, it only supports a fixed set of brick lengths: {1, 2, 3, 4}.
 This should at least support the longer bricks that Lego produces.
 - add a GUI so that Text2Lego is easier to use
 - find a suitable image-generation AI to use
+- add a way to differentiate adjacent bricks of the same color in MuJoCo